kohkimakimoto/hq/README.md

 ## Job

-Job in HQ is a JSON as the following:
+Job in HQ is a JSON object as the following:

 ```json
 {